-Strategy Description ITS ITS allows users to be better informed about transportation conditions and 113 make more informed decisions.
+Strategy Description ITS allows users to be better informed about transportation conditions and ITS make more informed decisions.
 It encompasses a wide range of technologies such as cameras and variable message boards.
-Transit park and ride facilities Park and ride facilities are parking lots where people leave their vehicles and transfer to a bus system or carpool for the remainder of the trip.
-Traffic signal synchronization Traffic signal synchronization systems seek to minimize congestion and delays by timing traffic signals to allow vehicles to traverse the most intersections in the shortest possible amount of time.
+Transit park and ride facilities Park and ride facilities are parking lots where people leave their vehicles and mansic park and fide facilities transfer to a bus system or carpool for the remainder of the trip.
+Traffic signal synchronization systems seek to minimize congestion and delays Traffic signal synchronization by timing traffic signals to allow vehicles to traverse the most intersections in the shortest possible amount of time.
 Bicycle and pedestrian Bicycling or walking can remove vehicle trips from roadways.
-This can be encouraged if bicycle and pedestrian facilities are adequate.
-Increase highway capacity Increasing highway capacity (e.g. adding lanes or new roads) is not always possible due to physical and fiscal constraints.
+This can be Bicycle and pedesthan encouraged if bicycle and pedestrian facilities are adequate.
+Increasing highway capacity (e.g. adding lanes or new roads) is not always Increase highway capacity possible due to physical and fiscal constraints.
 However, it remains an important approach to addressing congestion.